 Are you spending money on paid advertisements?

-Platforms like Google, Facebook, and TikTok make their money primarily by offering advertising to reach potential customers.
+Platforms like Google, Facebook, and LinkedIn make their money primarily by offering advertising to reach potential customers.
 If you’re reading this article, it’s safe to assume that you’ve tried paid digital advertising to market your business and sell products or services.

 The benefit of having used paid advertising is that if it’s done right it provides a benchmark for how much it costs to turn a potential customer into a paying customer.
 This is what we call Customer-Acquisition-Cost (CAC).
 When starting a referral program having this figure can assist in designing rewards or incentives.
 The general rule is that the monetary value of your rewards and incentives should be less than the cost to convert a customer when using paid ads.